heroiclabs/nakama-cocos2d-x-javascript/examples/cocos-creator-js-example/README.md

 Note: To run in the XCode 12 on the iOS simulator, you must set append the 'x86_64' architecture to the VALID_ARCHS build setting in both the Cocos and Example ios targets.

+This example is intended for use in Cocos Creator 2.3.4.